-Caramelized onions are a delicious way to add flavor to meats, breads, omelets, pastas, potatoes, rice–whatever you like–and they’re so easy to make too!
-Here’s how…
+When onions are first caramelized, they are such a delicious way to add flavor to meats, dips, breads, omelets, pastas, mashed potatoes, rice, homemade pizza–on and on we can go!
+Whatever savory or veggie dish you like–and they’re so easy to make too!
+Here’s how you do it…

 1/4 cup unsalted butter

 2 tsp brown or white sugar (optional)

 Kosher salt (to taste)